hydrotian/notebook/_posts/2013-09-26-git-work-flow.md

 find the hash of the target commit by checking the commit history, then `$ git checkout    # something like "git checkout 911e8c9"`

+- Revert the commit that already pushed to remote
+1. make sure you are on the branch head
+2. move the head one step backward
+`$ git reset --hard HEAD~1`
+3. do some modifications and commit
+4. push the new commit to the origin
+`$ git push origin --force`